anime-kun32/AniTeams/README.md

 ### issues and contribution
-As always any issues or contributions you want to make list them or make a pull request .
+As always any issues or contributions you want to make list them or make a pull request.

 #  Enjoy using the app and Welcome to AniTeams-v2 !!